MTAllic/Cosmic-Claw-V1.0/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 # Acknowledgments
-A heartfelt thank you to everyone who has contributed to this project.
-Your hard work, innovative ideas, and dedication are what make the Sign Language Glove a reality.
+A heartfelt thanks to Uzafir Ahmed (https://github.com/uzafirahmad) who has contributed to this project.
+Our hard work, innovative ideas, and dedication are what make the Sign Language Glove a reality.
 Together, we're not just creating technology; we're building bridges.